History of Oman in Timeline

 January 2020: Death of Sultan Qaboos

-February 2020: IGRC 2020 to be held in Oman
+February 2020: Hosting of IGRC 2020

 2020: Oman Competes in AVC Beach Volleyball Continental Cup

-Oman featured a men's national team in beach volleyball that competed at the 2018–2020 AVC Beach Volleyball Continental Cup.
+In 2020, Oman featured a men's national team in beach volleyball that competed at the 2018–2020 AVC Beach Volleyball Continental Cup.

-2020: Global Innovation Index ranking
+2020: Global Innovation Index Ranking Decline

-Oman was ranked 84th in the Global Innovation Index in 2020, down from 80th in 2019.
+In 2020, Oman was ranked 84th in the Global Innovation Index, a decrease from 80th in 2019.

 June 2021: Oman to Co-Host ICC Men's T20 World Cup

-2021: Basic Statute amended to create Crown Prince position
+2021: Amendment to create Crown Prince position

 In 2021, the Basic Statute was amended to create the position of Crown Prince of Oman.

-October 2023: Last elections held
+October 2023: Last Elections held

-2024: Oman ranks as 37th most peaceful country
+2024: Oman ranks 42nd most peaceful country

 2024: Oman Participates in Touch Rugby World Cup